tiramon/du-map-companion/README.md

 * click on the row of the table to copy the pos link to the clipboard
 * use the dropdown to change the sound played when a territory scanner finishes his scan/is resetted by movement
+* status indicator at what point of the log the parser currently is and if currently parsing or waiting
+* always on top checkbox

 ## Change settings